ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Conclusion

-In this article we've built a Repo Catalogue static website that you can deploy on your host of choice.
+In this article, we've built a Repo Catalogue static website that you can deploy on a host of your choice.

-"In this article, we implemented an approach that loads part of the data at build time, and then loads the rest of the data in the frontend as the user interacts with the page."
+"we implemented an approach that loads part of the data at build time, and then loads the rest of the data in the frontend as the user interacts with the page."

 "Interested in getting the code?
 You can grab it on Github!
-Take a look at the finished product here."

 "The code for this tutorial can be found here." `fauna-seeder` `repo-catalogue`